 FREE LEGAL GUIDES

-- Why working with an estate planner is not just for the wealthy and older adults,
+- They believe that working with an estate planner is expensive;

 - They think that a will is adequate to meet the needs of them and their family;

 - They think that their family members will behave amicably and will sort out the estate by themselves without legal guidance; and

 - They believe that they do not have enough assets to make estate planning worthwhile.